How to Install USB Outlet in Just a Few Minutes!

-That being said, I do feel that this is a project that most homeowners can tackle.
+That being said, I do feel that installing a USB outlet is a project that most homeowners can tackle.
 It’s pretty simple.
-Cut the power, check it and double check it before you touch anything.
+Cut the power, check it, and double-check it before you touch anything.

 - Outlet cover

 - Screwdriver (we used a Hammerhead – See notes at end of post.)

 - Cut power to the outlet you’re using.
 If you’re nervous, you can cut power to the whole house at the breaker, but it’s not necessary.
 We normally plug in a socket tester and have one person watch for it to go off and another person at the circuit breaker.
 The person who is monitoring the socket tester yells at the person at the breaker when the light goes out.
 Breakers are supposed to be labeled, but I personally have never lived in a home where every single outlet is labeled perfectly and makes sense.
 Sometimes a breaker for a bathroom controls a single outlet in a kitchen.
 You’ll have to test your outlets.
 The device we’re using actually shows you if your outlet is wired correctly.
 In this instance, we’re just using it to see at a quick glance whether the power is on.

 - Double check that the power is out with a socket tester.